19 Website Basics Every Site Needs (+ Free Website Checklist)

 - Wix: Best for businesses that want highly customizable templates they can easily update with a drag-and-drop editor

-In addition to a great theme, WordPress users are also advised to find a theme that is compatible with a leading page builder plugin such as Elementor.
+In addition to a visually effective theme, WordPress users are also advised to find a theme that is compatible with a leading page builder plugin such as Elementor.
 It makes customizing your theme far easier than trying to edit it in the WordPress interface.
 Learn more about the best drag-and-drop website builder plugins.

 Need inspiration before deciding on a theme for your website?
 Check out our list of the best small business website examples.